 - It is quite likely that we want different auto-scaling policies based on the job.
 An ad-hoc query from an analyst may require quickly expanding the cluster – unlike a batch job that runs late in the night.

 Now the only question was – how to orchestrate all this?
-Auto-Scaling for Hadoop is a good bit more complicated than auto-scaling for web server type workloads:
+Auto-Scaling for Hadoop is a good bit more complicated than auto-scaling for webserver-type workloads:

 One of the features we had pulled in was a rewrite of Hadoop’s speculative execution and we had made extensive fixes and improvements to get this feature to work.
-This had allowed us in depth understanding of the statistics collected by the JobTracker (JT) on the status of the jobs and tasks running inside a cluster.
-It turns out – this information is exactly what is needed to make auto-scaling work for Hadoop.
+This allowed us a depth understanding of the statistics collected by the JobTracker (JT) on the status of the jobs and tasks running inside a cluster.
+It turns out – that this information is exactly what is needed to make auto-scaling work for Hadoop.
 By looking at the jobs and tasks pending in the cluster and by analyzing their progress rates so far – we can anticipate the future load on the cluster.

 We can also track future load for each different job type (ad-hoc vs. batch query for example).
-Based on all these information – we can automatically add or delete nodes in the cluster.
-We also needed a cluster management software to start the cluster and add and delete nodes to it.
+Based on all this information – we can automatically add or delete nodes in the cluster.
+We also needed cluster management software to start the cluster and add and delete nodes to it.
 After investigating various alternatives – we decided on using StarCluster as our starting point.

-StarCluster is an open source cluster management software that builds on the excellent Python Boto library.
+StarCluster is an open-source cluster management software that builds on the excellent Python Boto library.
 StarCluster is fairly simple to understand and extend – and yet very powerful.
 Nodes and other entities are modeled as objects within this software – and nodes can be added and deleted on the fly – and thanks to Boto – different types of instances can be provisioned – spot or regular.
 We customized this software heavily to fit our requirements.